AGCoL

 #Exon=is the number of exons followed by their summed sizes.

-The following lines (ID, product...) are the annotation provided by the GFF file.
+The lines (ID...) are the annotation provided by the GFF file.

 2d gene information